 Can small businesses really influence search results?

-You can make it easier for new customers to find you online and turn online search into one of your most profitable marketing channels.
+SEO takes time before you start seeing the results.
+But it doesn’t cost anything to implement and it will make it easier for new customers to find you online.
+And it can turn online search into one of your most profitable marketing channels.

 Did someone say profitable?

 I’ll show you how search engine optimization (SEO) allows you to take control of Google rankings and show up online.